 This is part of an ongoing series of reviews, beginning with the preface and followed by chapter reviews in the weeks to come.

 The book Geotherapy: Innovative Methods of Soil Fertility Restoration, Carbon Sequestration, and Reversing CO2 Increase is primarily about the science of geotherapy and its application.
-It presents the theories behind soil remineralization, biochar, and agroecology, among other concepts.
-It presents the evidence supporting those theories.
-It presents the results of applying these techniques in the field.
-Along with the science, it ...
+It presents the theories behind soil remineralization, biochar, ...